Vessel Tracking API

 With VesselAPI's vessel tracking endpoints, you can monitor fleet movements, track shipments, analyze maritime traffic patterns, and integrate live ship data into your applications.
 The API supports integration into logistics platforms, maritime analytics dashboards, and port management systems.

-Coverage: AIS data is received from terrestrial AIS receivers and ingested continuously.
-Satellite AIS is not currently included.
+Coverage: Terrestrial AIS data is received continuously and included with every plan.
 Individual vessel transmission intervals range from 2–30 seconds while underway to up to 3 minutes while at anchor, depending on speed and navigation status.
 Coverage is strongest in coastal waters and port areas.
+Optional satellite AIS fallback is available as a one-time credit pack add-on for vessels outside terrestrial range.

 Use Cases